ethereum/EIPs/EIPS/returndatacopy.md

 ## Specification

-Add two new opcodes:
+Add two new opcodes and amend the semantics of any opcode that creates a new call frame (like `CALL`, `CREATE`, `DELEGATECALL`, ...) called call-like opcodes in the following.
+It is assumed that the EVM (to be more specific: an EVM call frame) has a new internal buffer of variable size, called the return data buffer.
+This buffer is created empty for each new call frame.
+Upon executing any call-like opcode, the buffer is cleared (its size is set to zero).
+After executing a call-like opcode, the complete return data (or failure data, see EIP [206](https://github.com/ethereum/EIPs/pull/206)) of the call is stored in the return data buffer (of the caller), and its size changed accordingly.
+As an exception, `CREATE` is considered to return the empty buffer in the success case and the failure data in the failure case.

+As an optimization, it is possible to share the return data buffer across call frames because only one will be non-empty at any time.

 `RETURNDATASIZE`: `0xd`

-Pushes the size of the return data (or the failure return data, see EIP [206](https://github.com/ethereum/EIPs/pull/206)) of the previous call onto the stack.
-If there was no previous call, pushes zero.
+Pushes the size of the return data buffer onto the stack.
 Gas costs: 2 (same as `CALLDATASIZE`)

 `RETURNDATACOPY`: `0xe`

-This opcode has similar semantics to `CALLDATACOPY`, but instead of copying data from the call data, it copies data from the return data of the previous call.
-If the return data is accessed beyond its length, it is considered to be filled with zeros.
-If there was no previous call, copies zeros.
+This opcode has similar semantics to `CALLDATACOPY`, but instead of copying data from the call data, it copies data from the return data buffer.
+If the return data buffer is accessed beyond its size, it is considered to be filled with zeros.

+ALTERNATIVE: If the return data is accessed beyond its size, results in failure.

 Gas costs: `3 + 3 * ceil(amount / 32)` (same as `CALLDATACOPY`)

 ## Rationale